zha0jing/community-hub/src/docs/developers/l2/future.md

 ## Regenesis

-We are still in alpha.
+We are still in beta.
 In order to quickly iterate and make significant changes to the Optimistic Ethereum network, we will need to perform a type of upgrade called a "regenesis".
 During a regenesis, the state of the chain is snapshotted (including all users' nonces, token balances, contract code, and contract storage) and a new chain is spun up from that